estopinj/IUCN_classification/README.md

 # IUCN_classification
-Data and code supporting a research article submission to the *Predictive Biogeography* special issue of Ecography.
+- Data and code supporting a research article submission to the *Predictive Biogeography* special issue of Ecography.
-An anonymized pointer is created at https://anonymous.4open.science/r/IUCN_classification-anonymous/README.md for double-blind review.
+- An anonymized pointer is created at https://anonymous.4open.science/r/IUCN_classification-anonymous/README.md for double-blind review.
+- Data & scripts to reproduce submitted results are available.
+- The trained deep-SDM model is provided as `model.torch`.